Learn about Kwanzaa, the world's fastest growing holiday, with these activities and Internet links.

 Home connection.
 Suggest that students and other family members assemble a "family album" of photographs or original drawings.
 Encourage students to interview adult family members and then write a news story about one of their ancestors.
 Students might construct a family tree, prepare a recipe representing their cultural heritage, or write a letter to another family member describing a favorite family memory.

 Critical thinking.
 You might ask students: Why do people celebrate holidays?
 What symbols are part of the holidays you celebrate?
 What can you share about your ethnic or cultural heritage?
 How might knowledge of, and appreciation for, the past affect the future?

 Puzzles.
 Try a Kwanzaa word search.
-On this Web page you will find three puzzles -- one easy, one medium, one hard.
+On this Web page you will find a number of word puzzles.

 Art.
 Make a Kwanzaa greeting card.
 Distribute heavy paper and crayons or colored markers.
 Ask students to create a Kwanzaa card to send to a friend or family member.
 Remind them to decorate their cards with appropriate African images or with symbols of Kwanzaa.
 Encourage them to include a greeting that reflects the spirit and purpose of the holiday.
 Students might like to write their greeting in English and in Swahili.

 More art.
 Provide students with rulers, pencils, scissors, glue or tape, and red, green, and black construction paper.
 Print and distribute the detailed directions from the Weave a Kwanzaa mat web page so students can make their own Kwanzaa mats.